Skip to main content

 Collapse ▲

-Brunswick County lies within the Coastal Plain of North Carolina.
 Gardening here can be a challenge for new and experienced gardeners alike, particularly on selecting plants that grow well here.
-The Brunswick County Newcomer’s Packet is a tool that you can use when deciding what plants will work in our zone 8A.
+The Brunswick County Newcomer’s Packet is a tool that you can use when deciding on plantings and plant care in our area.

-You can download the full Newcomer’s Packet or the individual files that are listed below.
+The guide is divided into topical areas.
+You can download the Full Newcomer Guide or the individual files that are listed below.

 Perennials